 In selecting the compensation peer group, the Compensation Committee considers software or technology companies with comparable annual revenue, which it believes is the primary indicator of comparability, and to a lesser extent market capitalization, as well as certain other factors.
 Periodically, the Compensation Committee reviews the current compensation peer group, with the assistance of its independent compensation consultant, to determine whether it is still appropriate.
 It updates the compensation peer group for changes resulting from mergers, acquisitions, bankruptcies, going private transactions and other changes in strategic focus or circumstances, removing from the group any companies that no longer fit the relevant criteria and adding ones that do.
 When selecting companies for inclusion in our peer group, our Compensation Committee generally seeks to include U.S. headquartered, public software companies with revenue and market capitalization between about 0.5x and 2.0x our financial profile.
-In December 2020, the Compensation Committee reviewed our fiscal 2020 compensation peer group and determined to remove Guidewire Software, Inc. (GWRE), Pegasystems, Inc. (PEGA) and PTC Inc. (PTC) as financial outliers.
+In December 2021, the Compensation Committee reviewed our fiscal 2021 compensation peer group and determined to remove Paylocity Holding Corporation (PCTY) as a financial outlier.

-2021 COMPENSATION PEER GROUP
+2022 COMPENSATION PEER GROUP